powervm/pypowervm/README.rst

 Overview
 --------
-pypowervm provides a Python-based API wrapper for interaction with IBM PowerVM-based systems.
+SOMETHING pypowervm provides a Python-based API wrapper for interaction with IBM PowerVM-based systems.

 License